n0psn0ps/n0psn0ps.github.io/_posts/2022-11-24-hacking-ble-communication.md

 [Demo Video](https://youtube.com/shorts/rgyljgQiLMA)

-Clearly this is a simple BLE light so the impact is low on the scale of severity.
+Clearly this is a simple BLE light so the impact is low on the severity scale.
 But it does bring up questions around what it would mean if a Bluetooth lock or any other smart device could be tampered with remotely.
 Especially if the remote device is capable of being controlled unauthenticated.